|

 children by his first wife, Jane Butler, and six children by

-his second wife, Mary Ball.
-George's mother was Mary Ball.
+his second wife, who would become George's mother, Mary Ball.

 In 1759, George married Martha Dandridge (1731-1802), widow